United States Army: War of 1812

 The War of 1812 was the second and last war between the United States and Great Britain.
 The war was split between a Northern, Southern, and naval campaign.
 While a large part of the war was fought between the United States and Great Britain, there were a variety of native tribes that fought on both sides of the conflict.
 The result of the war is the Treaty of Ghent and is generally considered to be inconclusive, and brought upon a period of peace between the United States and Great Britain that has lasted for over two centuries.

 Seminole Wars

 There was a long period of war between the United States and the Seminoles that lasted over 50 years.
 The usual strategies utilized against Native American tribes were to seize winter food supplies and to form alliances with enemies of a tribe.
 These were not viable options against the Seminoles, largely due to the fact of lack of climate variability in Florida and because of the long history of warring between the Seminole tribe and other tribes in the Florida region.

 Mexican–American War

 The U.S. Army fought and won the Mexican–American War, which was a defining event for both countries.
-The U.S. victory resulted in Treaty of Guadalupe Hidalgo, conceded a large portion of land to the United States which included the modern-day states of California, Nevada, New Mexico, Arizona, Texas, and parts of Colorado and Wyoming.
+The U.S. victory resulted in the Treaty of Guadalupe Hidalgo, in which Mexico ceded a large portion of land to the United States which included the modern-day states of California, Nevada, New Mexico, Arizona, Texas, and parts of Colorado and Wyoming.